git-town/git-town/tools/videos/scripts/01_intro.md

 (( highlight "git checkout -b my-feature main ))
 It then cuts the feature branch off the now up-to-date main branch.

-This ensures that we work on top of the latest version of the codebase and what do on this branch won't conflict with changes that other people made in the meantime.
+This way we make our changes on top of the latest version of the codebase.

 ## Part 3: synchronizing feature branches

-Let's start working on this feature.
+Let's start building the feature.

 (( type "I am implementing my feature" ))

 (( screen: "2 hours later" ))
-Okay, I have been hacking on our feature for some time now.
+Okay, I have been hacking on this feature for some time now.
-I think I better sync my work with changes that have been committed in the meantime.
+I think I better sync my work with changes that were made in the meantime.
-If there have been any larger changes, I better get them them into my feature branch before I move any further.
+If there have been larger changes, I better get them them into my feature branch before I move any further.
-Otherwise I run the risk of changing something that is also changed on the main branch and then I have a merge conflict that will be frustrating and error-prone to resolve.
+Otherwise I run the risk of modifying something that was also changed on the main branch and then I have a merge conflict that will be frustrating and error-prone to resolve.

 (( run "git sync" ))

 "git sync" also ran a number of Git commands for us.
-Let's take a quick look what exactly it did and why.
+Let's take a quick look what exactly it did.

 (( highlight "git fetch --prune" ))
 As always, it starts by pulling the latest updates from the remote repository down to our local repo.